NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     one of the simulated images at that point change by more than twice the discrepancy between the unperturbed simulated image and the measured image.
 The SfS DEM must be provided via the -i option.
+    The number of iterations, blending parameters (``--blending-dist``, etc.), and smoothness weight are ignored.
+Results are not computed at image pixels in shadow.
+This produces <output prefix>-height-error.tif.
+No SfS DEM is computed.

 --height-error-params <double integer (default: 5.0 1000)>
     Specify the largest height deviation to examine (in meters), and